You're using an outdated browser. This website will not display correctly and some features will not work.

 (5) The time limits set out in subsections (3) and (4) do not apply and a different time limit shall apply if,

-(b) the regulations set out a different time limit applicable to the circumstances.
+(b) the regulations made by the Minister provide for a different time limit applicable to the circumstances.
 2022, c.
 9, Sched.
 2, s.
-6 (1).
+6 (1); 2024, c.
+1, s.
+8 (5, 6).

 Same